ARC WELDING CAMERA SYSTEMS

 - Well Insulated: The camera resists interference from high-frequency arc starters.

-Due to the sophisticated nature of the X-View Cameras, there is very little adjustment or manual control necessary.
+Due to the sophisticated nature of the X-View Ar Welding Camera Systems, there is very little adjustment or manual control necessary.
 The majority of the adjustments are automatically controlled by our proprietary firmware, but there are a few manual adjustments.
 The automatic and manual functions are listed below.

 Automatically Controlled Functions: